J. J. Jameson

-J. J. Jameson (real name: Norman A. Porter Jr.) is a self-proclaimed poet and activist, who was active in Chicago, Illinois from the mid-1980s until March 2005.
-His work is marked by an ironic and humorous style.
+J. J. Jameson (born Norman A. Porter Jr.; January 28, 1940 – December 27, 2023) was a self-proclaimed poet and activist, who was active in Chicago, Illinois, from the mid-1980s until March 2005.
+His work was marked by an ironic and humorous style.

 Background

-Jameson is best known for his live performances as a poet and MC at local poetry jams and open mike nights.
+Jameson was best known for his live performances as a poet and MC at local poetry jams and open mike nights.
 He also received attention for his September 1999 poetry chapbook, Lady Rutherford's Cauliflower, published by Puddin'head Press, which had been planning to publish a second volume of his work.
 He was known to be suffering from head tumors in early 2005.
-In March 2005 Jameson was named Poet of the Month by C. J. Laity of ChicagoPoetry.com chicagopoetry.com.
+In March 2005 Jameson was named Poet of the Month by C. J. Laity of ChicagoPoetry.com.
 Friends and acquaintances planned to celebrate the twentieth anniversary of his arrival in Chicago with a roast and poetry reading later in 2005.

-On March 22, 2005 at 11:00 he was arrested by the Massachusetts State Police, Illinois State Police and the Massachusetts Department of Correction in Chicago at the Third Unitarian Church, where he was a member of the congregation and sometimes worked as a handyman.
+On March 22, 2005, at 11:00 he was arrested by the Massachusetts State Police, Illinois State Police and the Massachusetts Department of Correction in Chicago at the Third Unitarian Church, where he was a member of the congregation and sometimes worked as a handyman.
 Porter was then transferred under armed guard to Massachusetts where he faced charges of escape from a penal institution.

-Porter pleaded guilty to charges of second-degree murder in the 1960 fatal shooting of 22-year-old part-time clothing store clerk, John Pigott, at the Robert Hall clothing store in Saugus, Massachusetts with a sawed-off shotgun.
-In 1961, while awaiting trial on those charges, Porter was involved in the fatal assault in and shooting of the head jailer, David S. Robinson, at Middlesex County jail in Cambridge, Massachusetts and escaped from prison only to be captured while holding up a grocery store in New Hampshire.
+Porter pleaded guilty to charges of second degree murder in the 1960 fatal shooting of 22-year-old part-time clothing store clerk, John Pigott, at the Robert Hall clothing store in Saugus, Massachusetts, with a sawed-off shotgun.
+In 1961, while awaiting trial on those charges, Porter was involved in the fatal assault in and shooting of the head jailer, David S. Robinson, at Middlesex County jail in Cambridge, Massachusetts, and escaped from prison only to be captured while holding up a grocery store in New Hampshire.
 He also pleaded guilty to charges of second-degree murder in that case, and was sentenced to two consecutive terms of life imprisonment.